Violation of Probation in Florida: Penalties, Hearings, and Defenses

 Medical Emergency

-A violation of probation will not be upheld when factors beyond a probationer’s control, such as a medical emergency, rather than a deliberate act of misconduct, result in the probationer’s noncompliance with probation.
+A violation of probation will not be upheld when factors beyond the probationer’s control, such as a medical emergency, rather than a deliberate act of misconduct, result in noncompliance with probation conditions.

 Unaware of Special Condition